Ivy-ke/d3codelabs-tasks/project-1-password-checker/README.md

 Estimated entropy   : 91.76 bits

 VERDICT             : STRONG
+How the Password Is Evaluated

+The program considers several factors when calculating password strength:

+Password length
+Variety of character types used
+Estimated entropy (measured in bits)
+Presence of common or predictable password patterns

+These checks provide a simple way of identifying passwords that are easier for attackers to guess or crack.

-## Requirements
+Requirements

-Python 3.x — no external dependencies.
+Python 3.x
+No external libraries or dependencies required

-## Skills Demonstrated
+Skills Demonstrated

-String handling, conditional logic, and foundational security concepts (entropy, common-pattern detection).
+Through this project, I strengthened my understanding of:

+-Python string handling
+-Conditional statements and decision-making
+-User input validation
+-Password security best practices
+-Password entropy concepts
+-Identifying common weak password patterns
+-Basic defensive programming principles